upinder-sangha/MyPortfolio/public/docative-user-guide.md

 Check for typos in the script tag or bot ID.
 Ensure your website allows external scripts and there are no ad blockers interfering.

+### Why is my website not being scraped properly?

+Possible reasons include: robots.txt blocking scraping, complex site structure (e.g., JavaScript-heavy pages), connectivity issues, or exceeding the 20-page/2-level depth limit.
+Contact [upindersangha01@gmail.com](mailto:upindersangha01@gmail.com) for assistance.

 ## Best Practices

 ### How do I make my chatbot more effective?

--   Use clear, concise language in your document.
+-   Use clear, concise language in your document or website.
 -   Organize content with headings, bullet points, or numbered lists.
 -   Avoid jargon or ambiguous terms.
 -   Test the chatbot with common questions to ensure accuracy.

 ### How do I update my chatbot’s content?

-Upload a new file at [www.upindersangha.com/docative](https://www.upindersangha.com/docative) to receive a new script tag with a new bot ID.
+Upload a new file or provide a new URL at [www.upindersangha.com/docative](https://www.upindersangha.com/docative) to receive a new script tag with a new bot ID.

 ## Limitations

 ### What are Docative’s limitations?

 -   One chatbot per email on the Free plan (Pro plan will allow multiple).
--   Supports PDF, DOCX, TXT files up to 5MB.
+-   File upload: PDF, DOCX, TXT up to 5MB.
+-   Website scraping: Up to 20 pages with depth of 2 levels, respects robots.txt.
 -   English-only responses.
 -   Default chat UI (customization planned for future).
 -   No real-time human handoff.